jay-rajput30/namaste-react-sessions/Chapter 02/theory.md

 ## What is the `dist` folder?

 - dist folder contains dynamically generated files created by parcel. it connect bundled/build html,css, js files created by parcel when we run npx parcel command. it also contains a mao file which is source map file that tell the browser how to locate our original source code from bundled code.

+## what is browserslist?

+- it is a tool that allows us to specify why browsers can be supported by our application.